Poetry Together is simple, open to everyone, and free.

 Step 4

-Send your poems, pictures and videos to poetrytogether@dukeseducation.com, including the name of your poets by the end of December, The deadline will be announced later this year.
+Send your poems, pictures and videos to poetrytogether@dukeseducation.com, including the name of your poets by 18th December 2026.

 We will be in touch to inform you if you have won.
 Every winner and runner up will receive £200 worth of book vouchers and we’re always on the look out for further opportunities to celebrate our winners.
 In the past this has included invitations to perform on stage at our events, live on TV at ITVs This Morning Studio and even at Buckingham Palace.